chrisbanas/chrisbanas/README.md

     }

     getCity() {
-        return 'Bellevue';
+        return 'Bellevue, WA';
     }

     aboutMe() {
-        return `A full-stack developer with experience in building web applications using React, Redux, JavaScript, Ruby on Rails, HTML, CSS,  and SQL.
-Additionally, I have experience with the stock market and financial analysis, which has helped me to build more data-driven applications.
+        return `I’ve seen firsthand how the right software solutions can transform businesses, whether streamlining a $250M division’s operations, starting my own ventures, building full-stack apps during my time at App Academy, or engineering demos and automation pipelines at ServiceNow.
+That realization is what drew me fully into software engineering: the ability to solve complex problems with code, automate processes, and create tools that drive real-world impact.

             My GitHub repositories showcase my projects, ranging from simple web applications to complex, data-intensive systems.
 I am passionate about developing high-quality, scalable software that can solve real-world problems.

-            Collaboration is a key part of my development process, and I enjoy working with other developers to create elegant and efficient code.
-Learning new technologies is another passion of mine, and I am always eager to explore new tools and frameworks that can help me build better applications.` }
+			While I have gained a lot from these experiences, I believe there’s more to learn and am pursuing my Master of Computer and Information Technology (MCIT) at the University of Pennsylvania.
+I'm always looking to connect!
+If you're interested in learning more about my experience, please don't hesitate to send me a message or connect with me here on LinkedIn`
+    }
 }
 ```